 6. Premature Launch

-The Tech industry is incredibly innovative.
-Unsurprisingly, it also has the highest startup failure rate, particularly when integrated into the traditional business.
+The tech industry is incredibly innovative.
+Unsurprisingly, it also has the highest startup failure rate, particularly when integrated into traditional business models.

 Let me explain it through a real-life story.